inertialsense/docs.inertialsense.com/docs/user-manual/reference/system_status.md

 2. **Sensor Test (Must be Stationary)**

    These tests are ideal for manufacturing and periodic in-field testing.
-Initiate by setting DID_BIT.state = 2.
+Initiate by setting `DID_BIT.state = 2`.

 | **Test** | **Description** |
 | ----- | ----- |